OfficeDev/microsoft-teams-sample-auth-node/README.md

 Before proceeding, it's wise to test the OAuth connections that you have configured with the Azure Bot Service.

-1. Open the [Bot Channel Registrations](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.BotService%2FbotServices) blade on the Azure Portal
+1. Open the [Bot Channels Registrations](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.BotService%2FbotServices) blade on the Azure Portal
-1. Navigate to your Bot Channel Registration resource.
+1. Navigate to your Bot Channels Registration resource.
 1. Click **Settings**.
 1. Under **OAuth Connection Settings** near the bottom of the page, click on the connection.
 1. Click on **Test connection**.